 When the business provides a trivial benefit to a member of the office holder’s family or household, the cost of this counts as part of the office holder’s annual exempt amount.
 That is unless the member of the family or household is an employee and is taxable on the benefit in their own right as an employee or office holder of the same company.

-How do Trivial Benefits work?
+How do the exemption work?

 HMRC trivial benefits exemption